 “It’s a project that can live even when we are working with our other entities as well,” Tony told Rolling Stone.
 “The goal is to be able to compose remotely, if needed, on film, trailers, or on anything else that comes up.”

 Killer Be Killed

-Before Gone Is Gone released their debut EP, Mastodon’s Sanders found time to work with Killer Be Killed, a supergroup formed by The Dillinger Escape Plan/The Black Queen frontman Greg Puciato and Soulfly’s Max Cavalera.
+Before Gone Is Gone released their debut EP, Mastodon’s Troy found time to work with Killer Be Killed, a supergroup formed by The Dillinger Escape Plan/The Black Queen frontman Greg Puciato and Soulfly’s Max Cavalera.
 The line-up, who released their self-titled album via Nuclear Blast in 2014, welcomed Converge drummer Ben Koller and ex-Torche guitarist Juan Montoya into the fold a year later.
-The quintet are currently working on a follow-up.

 During their six-year tenure – save for a one-off performance in 2017 – the quartet released three albums: their self-titled debut (2002), Out Of Exile (2005) and Revelations (2007), effortlessly combining the most powerful elements of their other bands with a satisfying classic rock bent.

 Featuring members of Rage Against The Machine (minus Zack de la Rocha), Public Enemy’s Chuck D and DJ Lord, and Cypress Hill’s B‑Real, Prophets Of Rage formed in 2016.
 Taking their name from a track on Public Enemy’s 1988 album, It Takes A Nation Of Millions To Hold Us Back, Tom declared the band’s intentions in an interview with Rolling Stone: “We’re an elite task force of revolutionary musicians determined to confront this mountain of election year bullshit, and confront it head-on with Marshall stacks blazing.”